Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 The current LoRaWAN MTU is 51 bytes, although 2 bytes FOpts are used by LoRaWAN protocol: 49 bytes are available for SCHC payload; no need for fragmentation.
-The payload will be transmitted through FPportUpLong
+The payload will be transmitted through FPortUpDefault

 | LoRaWAN Header | RuleID | Compression residue |  Payload  |